 Cilantro (Coriandrum sativum) is an annual herb that gardeners prize for its flavorful, aromatic leaves.
 If those leaves start to turn yellow, don't despair.
 Several common issues may be at the root of the problem when growing cilantro, and a combination of cultural controls can save your plant and boost the health, size, and flavor of your cilantro harvest.

-Insufficient sunlight can lead to pale green or yellow leaves, stunted growth and wilting.
+Insufficient sunlight can lead to pale green or yellow leaves, stunted growth, and wilting.
 Cilantro, like most herbs, thrives best when it receives full sun, although it can get by on partial sun.
 Full sun is six hours of direct sunlight or more.
 Partial sun is four to six hours of direct sunlight.

 Slow growth and yellow or pale leaves can be a symptom of poor soil nutrients.
-Fertilizer boosts plant growth and enhances the appearance and health of cilantro leaves, but too much fertilizer can actually cause the leaves to lose their characteristic flavor.
+Fertilizer boosts plant growth and enhances the appearance and health of cilantro leaves, but too much fertilizer can cause the leaves to lose their characteristic flavor.
 Fertilize the herbs just once, approximately one or two months after planting the cilantro.
-When fertilizing, use 1/4 cup of 34-0-0 or 21-0-0 fertilizer for every 25 square foot of gardening space.
+When fertilizing, use 1/4 cup of 34-0-0 or 21-0-0 fertilizer for every 25 square feet of gardening space.

-Pour a quart of water into a plastic spray bottle.
+- Pour a quart of water into a plastic spray bottle.

-Add 2 tablespoons of liquid dish detergent.
+- Add 1 tablespoon of liquid dish detergent.

-Mist the soap spray directly onto any insects you see on your cilantro.
+- Mist the soap spray directly onto any insects you see on your cilantro.

-Repeat once a week until insect problems subside.
+- Repeat once a week until insect problems subside.